Vase (France), ca. 1925

 Vase (France), ca. 1925; Designed by Jean Dunand (French, b.
 Switzerland, 1877–1942); raised brass, hand-painted lacquer, applied nickel (rim); H x diam.: 15.3 x 17 cm (6 x 6 11/16 in.); Gift of Linda Lichtenberg Kaplan; 2004-21-1

-In addition to The Jazz Age: American Style in the 1920s, this object was previously on display as part of the exhibition Looking Forward/ Looking Back: Recent Acquisitions in 20th- and 21st-Century Design.
+This object was previously on display as a part of the exhibitions The Jazz Age: American Style in the 1920s and Looking Forward/ Looking Back: Recent Acquisitions in 20th- and 21st-Century Design.